ehsandastani/Blockchain/README.md

 <p id="footnote-1" align="justify">[Note 1]: Immutability  isn’t  actually  a  blockchain  guarantee.
 You  can  change
 data in any block,  even after other blocks are added to the blockchain.
-Howerever, as soon as you change a block, that block and all subsequent blocks fail integrity checks  and  your  node  is  out  of  sync.
+However, as soon as you change a block, that block and all subsequent blocks fail integrity checks  and  your  node  is  out  of  sync.
  Instead  of  saying  that  the  blockchain  is immutable, it is more accurate to say that any changes (mutations) to the blockchain are easily and immediately detected. </p>